pondrejk/dizzer/chap-carto_insight.md

 What is the role of cartography if:

 1. It is not humans that make the decision (harrari, mayer-zukier)
-2. Beyond the rational naivety about the models (taleb) -- prediction is not a goal, unpredictable events... risk mgmt...
+2. Mapping complex systems?
+Beyond the rational naivety about the models (taleb) -- prediction is not a goal, unpredictable events... risk mgmt... spatial modelling
+(naive rationalism) - risky inference, risky prediction, harmful intrusions to complex Pseudo-insights?
+Embracing what we canno't know (via negativa)

 Add 1:
 - If human is dropped out of the equation, will we need visual